IzzySoft/OSPRep/doc/readme.txt

 when run in level 10 -- so make sure to not combine them).
 The main reason for this is to work around some statistic bugs with v$sysstat in Oracle up to 10.1.0.4 (see e.g. MetaLink note 3926058.8), so we can find the correct values from these (summarized) session stats.
+Currently, it is only used for the open cursor statistics, so you will need this only if you are affected by the mentioned bug but need accurat open cursor stats.

 A different "PlugIn" is the script fts_plans.sh in the root directory of this bundle.
 It obeys the same syntax as the main (sreport.sh) script, but does a